Gulf airlines defend female cabin crew policies

 International Women's Day has been observed for just over 100 years.
 According to the United Nations, it is a day when women are recognised for their achievements without regard to nationality, ethnicity, language, economics or politics.

-(Reporting by Victoria Bryan and Tim Hepher; Additional reporting by Maria Sheahan; Editing by Alison Williams and Sonya Hepinstall)
+(Reporting by Victoria Bryan and Tim Hepher; Additional reporting by Maria Sheahan; Editing by Alison Williams)